peek-dev/capstone/README.md

 firmware is generally appropriate for an ARM Cortex-M0+ based microcontroller assuming that the MCU has:
 * At least one hardware ADC module
-* At least two hardware SPI modules
+* At least two hardware SPI modules (used in "unidirectional" main-to-secondary communication)
-* At least one hardware UART module
+* At least one hardware UART module (with TX/RX)
-* Support for at least _X_ GPIO pins
+* Support for at least 15 GPIO pins

 The development environment used for the firmware was the [Texas Instruments Code Composer Studio Theia IDE, version